Saim-Akhtar/Python-Electron-Weather-App/README.md

 -->install electron using the command: npm install --save-dev electron
 -->install python-shell using the command: npm install --save python-shell
 -->install requests using the command: pip install requests

+Finally,Open the cmd in the folder and type the command:electron .